 If baking, wrap your pan in aluminum foil or line with parchment paper.
 Both options create a barrier to protect your pan from baked-on food that will require a lot of scrubbing to clean.

 We love to cook and sometimes we have meals that require multiple pans.
 That’s okay.

 We use a small quantity of water to get the big chunks off before washing them.
-A spray bottle of captured water or a product like Dawn Power Spray is a good way to do this with minimal water.
+A spray bottle of captured water or a product like Dawn Power Wash is a good way to do this with minimal water.

 A less eco-friendly option is to use a paper towel or wet wipe to pre-clean dishes before washing them.

 Alternatively, some RVer serve meals with bread to encourage everyone to wipe their own plates clean.

 We always wash our dishes in a container.

 Occasionally, we use the largest dirty pot as the dishwashing bucket or container.

 But if we don’t have a dirty pot big enough to wash in, we use a plastic dishpan.
 Our dish pan fits perfectly inside the kitchen sink and allows us to use less water than making a sink full of dishwater.